Condition-Gated Reasoning for Context-Dependent Biomedical Question Answering: Experiments

 \subsubsection{Implementation.}

 All baseline methods use GPT-5.2 \cite{singh2025openai} for answer generation.
 For CGR, we use Qwen2.5-14B-Instruct-GPTQ-Int4 \cite{team2024qwen2} for tuple extraction (ablated in \S\ref{subsec:ablation}), deployed via vLLM \cite{kwon2025vllm} for optimized performance, and MedEmbed-large-v0.1 \cite{balachandran2024medembed} for path ranking.
 We adapt all methods to operate in a \textbf{post-retrieval setting}, where reasoning is performed exclusively over the provided gold documents.
+We leave integration with full scientific document retrieval \cite{yunyisemrank, kweon2025topic, kweon2026pairsem} as future work.